ethersphere/swap-swear-and-swindle/README.md

 | beneficiary      | address      | beneficiary of the hard deposit |
 | decreaseTimeout  | uint256      | new timeout |

+#### Factory

+`SimpleSwap` has an accompanying factory contract `SimpleSwapFactory`.
+Deploying through the factory guarantees that the `SimpleSwap `contract was deployed with the correct init code.

 ## Swap

 `Swap` is `SimpleSwap` extended with support for promissory notes.
 You can find it in the `experimental` branch.